-Garden Groups – In Person or Virtual, Zoom Presentations
+Garden Groups & Clubs – In Person or Virtual, Zoom Presentations

-Garden Speaker / Lectures ~ In Person or Virtual
+Garden Speaker Talks and Presentations ~ In Person or Virtual

 Looking for a great speaker who presents entertaining talks about plants and gardens?
 C.L.
-Fornari speaks about gardening, presenting talks suitable for garden clubs, libraries, horticultural societies, flower shows, botanical gardens, neighborhood associations, garden geeks, and special interest groups.
-Whether you are needing a virtual presentation during the pandemic or are planning a future live event, contact C.L.
+Fornari speaks about gardening to garden clubs, libraries, horticultural societies, flower shows, botanical gardens, neighborhood associations, plant geeks, and special interest groups.
+Whether you are needing a virtual presentation or are planning a future live event, contact C.L.
 Fornari for details.
 To read just a few comments about C.L.’s talks, in-person and virtual, click here.

 Virtually present engaging and life-affirming talks to groups that are large or small.
 Any of the programs you see on this page can be given via Zoom.

 Please contact me for availability and pricing.
 I make sure that every talk I give is appropriate to the region where I’m speaking, even if that talk is being given over Zoom.
 I also allow plenty of time for answering questions that are typed in using the chat function.
 I look forward to providing an entertaining and informative talk to your group.